Barchmann Mansion: Bachmann

-The property was listed in Copenhagen's first cadastre of 1756 as No. 295 in the West Quarter, owned by fodermarskal Søren Jensen.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 295 in Western Quarter, owned by fodermarskal Søren Jensen.

-The house was built in 1740–41 by Philip de Lange for affluent Jacob Barchmann.
+The present building on the site was constructed in 1740–41 by Philip de Lange for affluent Jacob Barchmann.
 Barchmann did not live in it himself but rented it out to foreign envoys.

+Baron Johann Albrecht Korff resided in the building from at least 1732.
+On 20 January 1746, Korff's home played host to the inaugural meeting in Denmark's first freemason's lodge.

 The original building was extended in 1748, first along the canal and a little later along Ny Kongensgade.

-Barchmann's property was listed in the new cadastre of 1756 as No. 243 in the Qest Quarter.
+Ub the new cadastre of 1756, Barchmann's property was listed as No. 243 in West Quarter.
 His widow kept the properties after her husband's death.